 15When the Syrians saw that they were defeated by Israel, they gathered themselves together.

-17And when it was told to David, and he gathered all Israel together and passed over the Jordan and came to Helam.
-The Syrians set themselves in battle formation against David and fought with him.
+17And when it was told to David, he gathered all Israel together and passed over the Jordan and came to Helam.
+And the Syrians set themselves in battle formation against David and fought with him.

 18And the Syrians fled before Israel, and David killed of the Syrians 700 charioteers and 40,000 horsemen and struck down Shobach the commander of their army so that he died there.

 19When all the kings who were servants to Hadadezer saw that they were defeated before Israel, they made peace with Israel and served them.
 So the Syrians were afraid to try to save the children of Ammon any more.